 When is the deadline for nominations?

 The first Friday in February.
+The nomination form and supporting letters must be sent by email to email@example.com no later than 4:30 pm on the first Friday in February.
 Recipients are announced at the March meeting of the University Senate.

 The Committee, appointed by Senate, consists of three undergraduate students (nominated by the Federation of Students), two graduate students (nominated by the Graduate Student Association), one representative from the Alumni Association, four members of Faculty, and the Provost as chair.
 Membership is normally for two years, with half the membership changing annually.

 No. These records are maintained in the strictest confidence by the Centre for Teaching Excellence.
-Members of the Selection Committee are permitted to read the files after the Deans from their respective faculties have reviewed the files.
+Members of the Selection Committee are permitted to read the files for that nomination year after the Deans from their respective faculties have reviewed the files.

 The DTA awards were approved by Senate on December 15, 1975, with the following explanatory statement: